-The Group leader will be conversant with the Doncaster Metropolitan Borough Council Visits Guidance, this policy, service specific guidance and corporate policy and will comply with these requirements.
-The Group leader will liaise with the EVC throughout the planning and preparation of their visit to ensure that any activities or events that may place staff or other participants at significant risk are assessed and that safety measures are in place prior to the trip taking place.

-The Group Leader will ensure that all parents of children on their visit are provided with all the required information, which may include risk assessment information, and that any questions raised are answered prior to the trip taking place.
+- be conversant with the Doncaster Metropolitan Borough Council Visits Guidance, this policy, service specific guidance and corporate policy and will comply with these requirements. - liaise with the EVC throughout the planning and preparation of their visit to ensure that any activities or events that may place staff or other participants at significant risk are assessed and that safety measures are in place prior to the trip taking place. - ensure that all parents of children on their visit are provided with all the required information, which may include risk assessment information, and that any questions raised are answered prior to the trip taking place.

-The Group leader named for each visit will have overall responsibility for that visit whilst it is underway.
-The Group leader will be fully familiar with emergency procedures and contact numbers and assign a Deputy Group leader as required to be fully conversant with all the visit information.
+The Group leader named for each visit will have overall responsibility for that visit whilst it is underway and be fully familiar with emergency procedures and contact numbers and assign a Deputy Group leader as required to be fully conversant with all the visit information.